Twilio-org/rapid-response-kit/readme.md

 suggest running the Twilio.org Rapid Response Kit via uwsgi and forwarding to it from nginx.

+## Meta
+No warranty expressed or implied.
+Software is as is.
+MIT License
+Powered by Twilio .org

 The Twilio.org Rapid Response Kit is just a flask app, so feel free to deploy as you would any flask application.